danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 7. Make sure you have 1,125 rows:
     ```sql
-    select count(*) from hackernews
+    SELECT count(*) FROM hackernews
     ```

 8. View some of the data in the table:
     ```sql
-    select * from hackernews limit 100
+    SELECT * FROM hackernews LIMIT 100
     ```

     You are now ready to try out some of the new features...

 {{< /detail-tag >}}